-The Midterm Election is rapidly approaching on Tuesday, November 6th.
-I would like to take this time to remind you of specific rules and laws that must be adhered to in order to uphold the integrity of the election process.
+The General Election is rapidly approaching on Tuesday, November 3, and the Voter Service and Polling Center (VSPC) located in the Campus Commons will open for early voting on Friday, October 30.
+As we approach these dates, I would like to take this time to remind you of specific rules and laws that must be adhered to in order to uphold the integrity of the election process.

 It is a criminal offense to attempt to influence someone’s vote by offering cash or other compensation to the voter.
 This includes attempting to influence the vote for a specific candidate or issue, or to compensate an individual for failing to vote.

 Colorado law prohibits state employees from using university resources to endorse or oppose an issue or candidate.
 State employees may not campaign while on the job, take a position on behalf of the university or any part of it, or use the university’s infrastructure including phone, fax and e-mail to express political views.

 Employees may campaign on their own time and expense.

 Additional information can be found on the Colorado Secretary of State website.

 Dennis R. Pumphrey

 Chief of Police

 25 September 2020